PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: Conclusion

 \section{Conclusion}

-In this paper, we present a novel VIO system based on the direct method, as well as leveraging the planar regularities, which is called PVI-DSO.
-The VIO based on the direct method constructs a more dense map, which contains rich geometric features.
-The plane regularities in the map are extracted by generating the 3D mesh, and a novel parameterization for co-planar points is used to introduce the plane constraints into the VIO system, meanwhile, the plane-distance cost used in the optimization converts the coplanar constraints into the plane prior, by these methods, introducing the planar information into the system doesn't increase much computational burden.
-The experiments show that the trajectory accuracy of our approach is better than the state-of-the-art visual-inertial odometry.
-In the future, we will fuse line and plane geometric information in the VIO based on the direct method to further improve the accuracy and robustness of positioning.
+In this paper, we present a direct sparse visual-inertial odometry that leverages planar regularities, which is called PVI-DSO.
+The denser map reconstructed from the VIO based on the direct method provides rich structure information about the scene, which makes it easy to extract plane regularities from the 3D meshes built on the point cloud.
+The introduction of geometric information regulars the 3D map, which simultaneously benefits the pose estimation.
+For the efficiency of the optimization, a tightly coupled coplanar constraint expression is used and the analytical Jacobian of the linearization form is derived.
+Extensive experiments demonstrate that our system outperforms the state-of-the-art visual-inertial odometry in pose estimation.
+In the future, the engineering drawing will be introduced in the VIO based on the direct method to provide the accurate prior information, which will be used to further improve the accuracy and robustness of the positioning.

-\section{ACKNOWLEDGMENT}
+\section{Acknowledgment}

 We would like to thank Dr. Yijia He for the helpful discussion.
-This work was supported by the Foundation for Innovative Research Groups at the National Natural Science Foundation of China (Grant No. 41721003) and the fellowship of China National Postdoctoral Program for Innovative Talents (Grant No. BX20200251).
+This work was supported by the National Natural Science Foundation of China (Major Program, Grant No. 42192533) and the National Key Research and Development Program of China (Grant No. 2021YFB2501100).